scritcash/scrit-whitepaper/scrit-whitepaper.md

     contain configuration data and text files.

 2. The set of signers of a Codechain doesn't have to be the group of developers.
-It could also be another group, like all the mints.
+It could also be another group, such as all the mints.

 3. Codechain contains a mechanism called *secure dependencies* (see the [specification](https://godoc.org/github.com/frankbraun/codechain/secpkg)